TimothyDJones/awesome-laravel/README.md

-awesome-laravel
+Awesome Laravel
 ===============

-Awesome Laravel - A curated list of delightful Laravel PHP framework packages and resources
+A curated list of delightful Laravel PHP framework [packages](#packages) and resources.

 ## Packages